ICCCIVY/2420-Assignment-1/README.md

 ```
 2. Once copied your key, log in to your [DigitalOcean](https://www.digitalocean.com/) account.

-3. In the DigitalOcean dashboard, click on the "Settings" option in the left sidebar.
+3. In the DigitalOcean dashboard, click on the **Settings** option in the left sidebar.

-4. Then, select "Security" tab at the top.
+4. Then, select **Security** tab at the top.

-5. Look for the "Add SSH Key" button and click it.
+5. Look for the **Add SSH Key** button and click it.

 6. Paste your copied public key in the provied text box.
-In the "Name your key" field, give a recognizable name for your key.
+In the **Name your key** field, give a recognizable name for your key.

-7. Click "Add SSH key" button to save your to save your public key to your DigitalOcean account.
+7. Click **Add SSH key** button to save your public key to your DigitalOcean account.

 8. After adding the key, you should see it listed in the SSH Keys section.
 This confirms that your SSH key is now associated with your account and ready to use for connecting to your droplets.